Last Updated on

 Even though Germany is compact, the main cities are flung right across it in all directions.
 On any given trip, you’ll likely have to take at least a couple of mid-length trips.
 Travel within Germany can be pricy – but only if you don’t plan in advance.
 As long as you know your travel dates and all your options, you can cut down your travel costs to a fraction of what they would be otherwise – traveling Germany on the cheap is possible!

-During the couple of months spent in Germany this year, we used every transportation option ourselves and are compiling it all here for you to know your options and get the best prices for each way to get around Germany, find the cheapest ways to travel Germany, and other useful money-saving tips.
+During the couple of months I spend in Germany every year, I used every transportation option myself and have compiled it all here for you to know your options and get the best prices for each way to get around Germany, find the cheapest ways to travel Germany, and other useful money-saving tips.

 Trains in Germany